5 Keys to Selecting the Best Protein Powder for Teens

 Selecting the Best Protein Powder for Teens

-You are now equipped with 5 keys to selecting the best protein powder for teens.
 If you have questions regarding the use of sports supplements, seek guidance from a sports dietitian nutritionist.
 The sports dietitian nutritionist can evaluate the supplement and work with your teen on a plan to help meet their sports nutrition goals.

-Join the Nutrition By Mandy Email List & Get a Free Athlete’s Grocery List
+Join the Nutrition By Mandy Email List & Get a Free High Calorie Smoothie Recipe

 Click HERE to join the Nutrition By Mandy e-mail list.
-When you join you will receive a free athlete’s grocery list to print and take with you to the store.
+When you join you will receive a free high calorie smoothie recipe to download and enjoy.

 About the Author

-Mandy is a Sports Dietitian Nutritionist in the San Antonio, TX area.
+Mandy Tyler is a Sports Dietitian Nutritionist in the San Antonio, TX area.
 She is a Registered and Licensed Dietitian, a Board-Certified Specialist in Sports Dietetics, a Licensed Athletic Trainer, and is a Certified Exercise Physiologist through the American College of Sports Medicine.
-Mandy believes the key to reaching one’s full potential, both in everyday life and in sports performance, relies on a healthy nutritional foundation.
-Learn more about the work Mandy does here.
+Mandy has experience working with athletes at the high school, collegiate, and professional levels.
+She believes the key to reaching one’s full potential, both in everyday life and in sports performance, relies on a healthy nutritional foundation.